rooftop-media/ktty-tutorial/version1.0/tutorial.md

-<h3 id="f-5">  ☑️ Step 5.  ☞ Test your code!   </h3>
+<h3 id="f-6">  ☑️ Step 6.  ☞ Test your code!   </h3>

 Try opening Ktty without a filename.
 You should see our first message!
+Typing should let you add text to the filename.
+Pressing ENTER should start you off editing that file, with Buffer focus.

 Now try opening Ktty with an *invalid* filename.
 You should see the second message!